Up to 60% off sofas & mattresses — limited‑time deals.

 Can I put a curved sofa against a wall?

-You can, but gaps are common; it typically looks better floated.
+You can, but gaps are common, so it usually looks better floated.

 What coffee table shape works best?

-Round or oval tables usually fit the arc and keep distances consistent.
+Round or oval tables usually fit the arc better and keep reach more consistent.

 How far should the coffee table be from the seat?

-Many people find ~14–18 inches comfortable for reach and legroom.
+About 14–18 inches usually feels comfortable for reach and legroom.

 Are curved sectionals easier to move?

-Often yes, because modules fit through tighter turns and can be reconfigured.
+Often yes, because modules usually fit through tighter turns and can be reconfigured later.

 Previous post